-Join Taz Tally for an in-depth discussion in this video Opening images in Camera Raw via Bridge and Photoshop, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Opening images in Camera Raw via Bridge and Photoshop, part of Adobe Camera Raw: Color Correction.

 - Let's get started actually working in Adobe Camera Raw…by showing you how you can open up images…inside of Camera Raw.…And there's multiple avenues for doing it.…Let's start with just going to Photoshop first.…And we're going to open up this file right here.…Notice this is Bridge.…We're just accessing the preview of the file right here.…This Anchor Point Feathers.cr2.…Now, that's the Canon version of their raw file format.…So let's go over to Photoshop.…And this is Photoshop CC.…And we'll just go underneath the File,…and go to Open.…And there's that image right there.…

 That .cr2 image, that Cannon Camera Raw image.…And then we open.…Notice that this opens in the Camera Raw interface.…This is Camera Raw 9.1.…You want to keep track of the versions,…if you're accessing images multiple ways with Camera Raw.…At this point in time,…that's the most recent version of the file.…Notice that we are in Photoshop CC.…But we're accessing Camera Raw 9.1.…OK, now let's just Cancel that.…And then let's go back into Bridge.…So we went File, Open.…

 - Working between Camera Raw, Photoshop, and Lightroom

 - Making white-balance adjustments